luslab/oz-bulk-rnaseq/C. QC on sequencing files.md

 samtools faidx gencode.v28_ribosomal.fa
 ```

-3. Map sequences to the rRNA & tRNA genome
+Once the rRNA reference genome is created & indexed then **map sequences** to the rRNA & tRNA genome

 ```bash
 #set shortcuts